Palais-Royal

-The Palais-Royal ([pa.lɛ ʁwa.jal]) is a former royal palace located in the 1st arrondissement of Paris, France.
+The Palais-Royal ([pa.lɛ ʁwa.jal]) is a former French royal palace located on Rue Saint-Honoré in the 1st arrondissement of Paris.
 The screened entrance court faces the Place du Palais-Royal, opposite the Louvre.
-Originally called the Palais-Cardinal, it was built for Cardinal Richelieu from about 1633 to 1639 by the architect Jacques Lemercier.
-Richelieu bequeathed it to Louis XIII, and Louis XIV gave it to his younger brother, the Duke of Orléans.
-As the succeeding dukes of Orléans made such extensive alterations over the years, almost nothing remains of Lemercier's original design.
+Originally called the Palais-Cardinal, it was built for Cardinal Richelieu from about 1633 to 1639 by architect Jacques Lemercier.
+Richelieu bequeathed it to Louis XIII, before Louis XIV gave it to his younger brother, Philippe I, Duke of Orléans.
+As the succeeding Dukes of Orléans made such extensive alterations over the years, almost nothing remains of Lemercier's original design.

-The Palais-Royal now serves as the seat of the Ministry of Culture, the Conseil d'État and the Constitutional Council.
-The central Palais-Royal Garden (Jardin du Palais-Royal) serves as a public park, and the arcade houses shops.
+The Palais-Royal is now the seat of the Ministry of Culture, the Conseil d'État and the Constitutional Council.
+The central Palais-Royal Garden (Jardin du Palais-Royal) serves as a public park; its arcade houses shops.

 History

 Palais-Cardinal

 Originally called the Palais-Cardinal, the palace was the personal residence of Cardinal Richelieu.

-The architect Jacques Lemercier began his design in 1629; construction commenced in 1633 and was completed in 1639.
+The architect Jacques Lemercier began his design in 1629; Construction commenced in 1633 and was completed in 1639.
 The gardens were begun in 1629 by Jean Le Nôtre (father of André Le Nôtre), Simon Bouchard, and Pierre I Desgots, to a design created by Jacques Boyceau.
 Upon Richelieu's death in 1642 the palace became the property of the King and acquired the new name Palais-Royal.

-After Louis XIII died the following year, it became the home of the Queen Mother Anne of Austria and her young sons Louis XIV and Philippe, duc d'Anjou, along with her advisor Cardinal Mazarin.
+After Louis XIII died the following year, it became the home of the Queen Mother Anne of Austria and her young sons Louis XIV and Philippe, duke of Anjou, along with her advisor Cardinal Mazarin.

 From 1649, the palace was the residence of the exiled Henrietta Maria and Henrietta Anne Stuart, wife and daughter of the deposed King Charles I of England.
 The two had escaped England in the midst of the English Civil War and were sheltered by Henrietta Maria's nephew, King Louis XIV.

 The Palais Brion, a separate section near the rue de Richelieu to the west of the Palais-Royal, was purchased by Louis XIV from the heirs of Cardinal Richelieu.
 Louis had it connected to the Palais-Royal.
 It was at the Palais Brion that Louis had his mistress Louise de La Vallière stay while his affair with Madame de Montespan was still an official secret.